Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 ### 2016-04-24

-1. Set the font color and decoration of links that like Wikipedia.(link:#0645AD visited:#0B0080 hover:underline) And I keep the style of buttons(it is also like a link).
+1. Set the font color and decoration of links that like Wikipedia.(link:#0645AD visited:#0B0080 hover:underline) And I keep the style of buttons(it is also like a link but their style is not changed).

 2. Fix the wrong behavior of "Back" button in project's post page.